|Other site:||View Link|

 |Member Since:||Sep 7, 2013|

-Thank you for following my blogs and taking an interest in my writing!
-It really means a lot to me.
-My ask is always open on my tumblr, so feel free to message me if you need to and remember to stay strong. <3 And sorry if I fell behind on reading your work on here, I will get back on track asap!
+My ask is always open on my tumblr, so feel free to message me if you need to and remember to stay strong. <3

-From the award winning author of Tangled, Joanna Strafford wants you to travel the world with Megan and Jesse as they embark on a journey of change, sadness and the bitter sweetness of true love and friendship.
+With In the Absence of the Sun, Joanna Strafford wants you to travel the world with Megan and Jesse as they embark on a journey of change, sadness and the bitter sweetness of true love and friendship.
 In the Absence of the Sun shows that you are not alone and their is a chance to discover that change can lead to beautiful things if you allow yourself the opportunity to live to see them."

 Do you still want to know what I wished for?